jiadaizhao/LeetCode/0354-Russian Doll Envelopes/README.md

 **Example:**
 Given envelopes = [[5,4],[6,4],[6,7],[2,3]], the maximum number of envelopes you can Russian doll is 3 ([2,3] => [5,4] => [6,7]).

-Related Topic: Google
+Companies: Google

-Similar Questions: Binary Search, Dynamic Programming
+Related Topic: Binary Search, Dynamic Programming